senoramarillo/roommgmt-react/README.md

 | Description     | `String`, optional          |
 | Public Access   | `Boolean`, required         |

-### Entität Room
+### Entity Room

-Ein Raum hat die folgenden natürlichen Attribute:
+A room has the following natural attributes:
-* Gebäude
+* Building
-* Raumnummer
+* Room number
-* Anzahl Sitzplätze
+* Number of seats
-* Ein Flag, ob ein Beamer vorhanden ist
+* A flag whether a beamer is available

 | Attribut          | Eigenschaften                            |
 | ----------------- | ---------------------------------------- |